BrainObjects/BrainObjectDocs/README.md

  - Configuration
    - basically something like NSUserDefaults … to support deployment presents
-   - maybe support for etcd or other "distributed configuration" repositories might be useful
+   - maybe support for `etcd` or other "distributed configuration" repositories might be useful
  - Future + Promise
    - As building blocks for async interaction
      - maybe the SwiftNIO concepts could be reused
      - maybe some Distributed Objects (RPC) concepts would be helpful (like in FoundationDB)
-     - more for "inter-process-large scale async" behavior … not for "intense compute"
+     - more for "inter-process-large scale async" behaviour … not for "intense compute"
  - Operations
    - define one (big) processing step
    - could be "made persistent" and "tracked" in a dedicated "BrainObjects store"